telerik/kendo-theme-default/README.md

 * Kendo UI for Angular.
 * Kendo UI for jQuery.

-We are working on providing support for the Default Theme in the Kendo UI suite for jQuery suite.

 ## Basic Usage

 For more information on how to use the Default Theme in Angular 2 and React projects, refer to [its introductory topic](docs/index.md).